5 Reasons Why Equal Pay Is Now Essential for Companies

 The shortage of skilled workers makes companies want to attract women to professions that were previously occupied almost exclusively by men.
 And suddenly, classic male domains must deal with the needs and characteristics of a female workforce.
 Even if the same salary is initially paid for the same job, the period of maternity leave, the return from maternity leave to a part-time job, or the different negotiation skills in salary talks, among other things, can have a considerable influence on salary development.
 Another reason to keep the issue of equal pay systematically on the agenda.

-4. Growing Reluctance to Change
+4. Growing Willingness to Change

 Since COVID-19, the willingness of employees worldwide to switch jobs has increased massively - especially employees working in the hospitality and care industry - because they believe they have better opportunities with a new employer due to the large number of vacancies.
 A significant factor in this is the fact that many companies complaining about a shortage of chefs, waiters and nurses are still not offering better working conditions or salaries above the minimum wage according to the collective agreement.